Evacuation of La Romana's division: Prelude

 In 1806, Spain was an ally of Emperor Napoleon's First French Empire.
 After all, it was the combined fleets of France and Spain that were defeated by the British at the Battle of Trafalgar in 1805.
 At this time, Manuel de Godoy, Prince of the Peace was a favorite of King Charles IV of Spain, enjoying great influence.
 At the start of the War of the Fourth Coalition, which pitted the Kingdom of Prussia against Napoleon, Godoy issued a proclamation that was obviously aimed at France, even though it did not specify an enemy.
 After Napoleon's decisive victory at the Battle of Jena-Auerstedt, Godoy quickly withdrew the proclamation.
 But it was too late to avert the emperor's suspicion.
 From that moment, Napoleon planned to deal with his inconstant ally at some future time.
 In the meantime, the French emperor dragooned Godoy and Charles IV into providing a division of Spanish troops to serve in northern Europe.

 In March 1807, 15,000 Spanish troops set out for northern Europe under the command of La Romana.
-Altogether, there were 14 battalions of foot soldiers and five regiments of horse.
+Altogether, there were 14 battalions of foot soldiers and five regiments of horses.
 Their first destination was Hamburg.
 La Romana's Division served under Marshal Guillaume Brune at the Siege of Stralsund which ended on 20 August 1807 when the Swedish garrison evacuated the city.
 Brune commanded 40,000 troops from France, the Kingdom of Holland, the Kingdom of Italy, the Grand Duchy of Baden, and some lesser German states.
-The Spanish contingent included 9,763 infantry, 2,340 cavalry in 12 squadrons, 324 gunners in four foot artillery batteries, and 104 sappers.
+The Spanish contingent included 9,763 infantry, 2,340 cavalry in 12 squadrons, 324 gunners in four-foot artillery batteries, and 104 sappers.
 The besiegers lost 998 men killed, wounded, missing, or died from disease.
 Spanish casualties are unknown.

 The Division of the North spent the winter of 1807–1808 in Swedish Pomerania, Mecklenburg, and towns of the old Hanseatic League.
 In early 1808, the Spanish troops marched into Denmark.
 According to an 1808 state of the army, the line infantry regiments each had three battalions of four companies and their strengths were, Asturias (2,103), Guadalajara (2,069), Princesa (1,969), and Zamora (2,096).
 The light infantry regiments each consisted of one battalion of six companies and their numbers were, 1st of Barcelona (1,266) and 1st of Catalonia (1,164).
 The heavy cavalry regiments each counted five squadrons and their strengths were, Rey Nr.
 1 (634), Infante Nr.
 4 (615), and Algarve Nr.
 9 (572).
-The Light Cavalry also had five squadrons and their numbers were, Almanza Nr.
+The Light Cavalry also had five squadrons; Almanza Nr.
 3 (598) and Villaviciosa Nr.
 5 (628).